AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

   requirements, testcases in this category extend the set of exercised code samples where mutliple language features are used in combination.

-Orthogonally, the *output report format* is considered part of the tool qualified interface as well so is subject to a dedicated set of requirements and testcases.
-Some of these requirements are also implicitly validated by the execution of all the coverage checking testcases in other categories, where specific sections of the report are scanned by the testsuite harness to search for criteria violation messages.
+We also have `Common` chapter to hold language independant requirements and testcases, essentially regarding the *output report format* which is considered part of the tool qualified interface.
+Some of these requirements are also implicitly validated by the execution of all the coverage checking testcases in other chapters, where specific sections of the report are scanned by the testsuite harness to search for criteria violation messages.

+Downtree, each Testcase is assigned a unique **Testcase Identifier**, computed from its local name (chosen to be representative of its purpose) and position in the chapter/groups hierarchy.
+This identifier is denoted as a path with slashes between each intermediate level, for example `/TOR/Ada/stmt/Core/CompoudStatements/Loop/Incomplete_Iteration`.
+These identifiers are used to denote individual testcases in the Software Test Results (STR) report produced out of testuite runs for qualification.

+For a more detailed description of how testscase sources are organized and how expected results are stated, please refer to the :ref:`testsuite-overview` section of this material.

 Abbreviations
 =============